 By Jamie Snyder

-Jamie Snyder is lead pastor of Lakeside Christian Church where he preaches and teaches to thousands on a weekly basis.
-Thought he has many titles — husband, father, preacher, writer, bookworm, table-tennis player extraordinaire — the most significant one, by far, is Child of God.
+Jamie Snyder is lead pastor of Lakeside Christian Church, where he preaches and teaches to thousands on a weekly basis.
+Though he has many titles—husband, father, preacher, writer, bookworm, table tennis player extraordinaire—the most significant one, by far, is child of God.
 He resides with his wife and three children in Kentucky.